 Recognising press trends in business and higher education

-There are some trends in the news cycle that can be tapped into time and time again; internationally hot topics today include blockchain, diversity and AI.
-Looking beyond these, different nations’ press networks have their own tailored interests; UK media, for example, is predictably receptive to any particularly insightful comment on Brexit.
+There are some trends in the news cycle that can be tapped into time and time again; internationally hot topics today include, of course, covid-19, which has dominated the lives of everyone for the past year, but also topics like sustainability, diversity and the future of work.
+Looking beyond these, different nations’ press networks have their own tailored interests; UK media, for example, is predictably receptive to any particularly insightful comment on the ongoing impact of Brexit.

 Exploiting these popular themes might generate quick hits, but standing out to a journalist in amongst a sea of PR pitches is ultimately about thinking outside the box.
 What haven’t people heard about yet?
 Which publications reach your target audience most effectively?
 Or who can offer comment on a popular topic, from an alternative perspective?